MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ---
 title: "Set up inventory components | MicrosoftDocs"
-description: "Setup instructions for how to set up the core admin components solution of the CoE Starter Kit"
+description: "Setup instructions for how to set up the inventory components solution of the CoE Starter Kit"
 author: manuelap-msft
 manager: devkeydet
 ms.service: power-platform